chaos-polymtl/lethe/doc/source/parameters/resolved_cfd-dem/resolved_cfd-dem.rst

     * Death Star: sphere radius, hole radius, distance between centers.

-The following properties are used if the particle impact one of the boundaries of the domain or another particle.
-The effective properties used to calculate the impact force are calculated using a harmonic mean of the properties of the particle and the object it impacts.
+The following properties are used if the particle collides with one of the boundaries of the domain or another particle.
+The effective properties used to calculate the impact force are the harmonic mean between the properties of the colliding entities.

 * The ``friction coefficient`` parameter is the coefficient of friction of the particle.
 This parameter is used to define the effective coefficient of friction between the wall and the particles.